 Figure 3.
-The Cycle of Doubt: A behavioral model of addressing data production failure region has different levels, including individual knowledge, laboratory knowledge, and outside knowledge.
+The Cycle of Doubt: A behavioral model of addressing data production failure

+It is important to note that the Cycle of Doubt is shaped by the social and physical context in which data production failures occur.
+This context is shown in the upper-left corner of Figure 3.
+This region has different levels, including individual knowledge, laboratory knowledge, and outside knowledge.
 Arrows that connect this region to each stage of the Cycle of Doubt process represent the effects of social and physical context on the failure-solving process.
 Arrows that go back and forth between them indicate knowledge spillover - i.e., the construction and the shareability of the information generated within the lab.
 The learning from failure is illustrated by a dotted arrow that travels from the observed outcome to the context region to reflect often ambiguous feedback produced in the Cycle of Doubt process.